 In 1956, Mary Ann opened the Mary Ann Studio of Dance and has been sharing her love of dance through the instruction of generations of dancers and the creation of original dance routines for recitals and shows ever since.

 Mary Ann has been teaching dance for a long time.
-She first opened her Mary Ann Studio of Dance 62 years ago, and now, in some instances, teaches the children of former students.
+She first opened her Mary Ann Studio of Dance 64 years ago, and now, in some instances, our instructors teach the children of her former students.

-Barbara, April, Missy, Sarah, Nikki, Jennifer, Elyse, and Nichole all started learning dance from Mary Ann when they themselves were children.
-Twenty years later they currently make up her teaching staff.
+Barbara, Courtney, Carrie and Sarah all started learning dance from Mary Ann when they themselves were children.
+Thirty years later they currently make up her teaching staff.

-It's quite obvious that Mary Ann has something that keeps these kids with her, especially since there are any number of dance schools in the area.
-She owns two schools, one on Boston Road in Springfield, one on Main Street in Agawam.
+It's quite obvious that Mary Ann created a philosophy that keeps these kids with her, especially since there are any number of dance schools in the area.
+She founded two schools, One on Boston Road in Springfield, one on Main Street in Agawam.
 Both studios teach all forms of dance, from ballet and toe dance to tap and jazz to tumbling and acrobatics to MTV style gyrations.
 Mary Ann’s is very different from all other facilities.
 But still has so many of her students taking classes with her after years of a lifelong love of dance.
 Mary Ann always knew, from the time she was very young, that she wanted to dance.
 Her own teacher cultivated her talent, and when she was old enough, she started her career in New York, even doing a short-lived stint with the Rockettes.
 Her plans, however, soon changed.

 “Being a professional dancer wasn't my thing”, she declares.
 Besides having realized how much she would have to give up, such as a family, she adds, I really liked teaching children.
 That was my main concern.